 “I and a friend have come here to free you.
 You will not forever be slaves to the Natives of Doubt.”
 He then turned to face the others who were listening.
 “My dear people, our all mighty Master, the Lord of Heaven and earth, will do wonders in defeating our enemies here and will bring us back to our home so that we can rebuild it.
 A new day is coming for Small Faith!”

 Benjamin scoffed.
 “Bah!
 You are deluded, Eddy.
 You have been captured just like the rest of us and now will suffer slavery like we do.
 The Good King has abandoned us.
 I’m even starting to wonder now if there really is such a God.
-Maybe we have made it up all this time.”
+Maybe we have made Him up all this time.”

 Eddy went up to the elderly little man.
 “Ben, the Good King is real.
 He has sent me and Karen to prove it.
 And He has not abandoned you or anyone else that is suffering here in this mountain of trouble.
 I pray that you have not lost your faith in Him.
 You need it if you want to be free.
 His Majesty will use my friend and I to deliver you from the Natives of Doubt.”

 Benjamin laughed.
 “You have always been the most timid of us.
 Even when you was a boy you were always scared of your own shadow.
 What makes you think that you can stand up against these giants?
 You will cower before them just like we do.”

 Eddy felt hurt in being reminded of his past fearful nature, but he didn’t get angry at the Small Faith Person.
 He understood that he along with the rest of his people had suffered a lot at the hands of the Natives of Doubt.
 With gentleness in his voice he answered the cutting remark:

 “Yes, I was a very scared fellow until I learned to surrender my whole life to the Good King.
 He taught me how to be brave and trusting in Him in the adventures I have had in being His Lightbearer.”